ircf/sendy_smtp_bounce/README.md

 ## Install

 1. Create a `bounce@yourdomain` mailbox to collect bounce messages
-2. Configure Sendy's MAIL FROM with `bounce@yourdomain`
-3. Copy/merge `bounce.php` and `includes` into /path/to/sendy/
+2. Copy/merge `bounce.php` and `includes` into /path/to/sendy/
-4. Add the following lines to `includes/config.php` in the optional settings section to configure your bounce mailbox credentials :
+3. Add the following lines to `includes/config.php` in the optional settings section to configure your bounce mailbox credentials :
 ```
 	/* SMTP bounce settings (use only if you send by SMTP) */